Skip to Main Content

 What's the difference between ADHD & ADD?

 The term ADD was once used to describe individuals who had trouble focusing but didn't display hyperactivity.
 Today, that label is outdated.
-The official diagnosis is now ADHD (Attention-Deficit/Hyperactivity Disorder), a broader term that includes several distinct presentations.
+The official diagnosis is now ADHD (Attention-Deficit/Hyperactivity Disorder), a broader term that includes several distinct presentations but shares the exact neurological cause.

 These are categorized based on the primary symptoms a person experiences: